baci0008/ecommerce-website/catalog/fruits/orange.md

 classification: Hesperidium
 phytochemical: Vitamin C / Flavonoids
 image: fruits/bloodorange.jpg
+description: The blood orange means just that; can be deep red flesh interior sweet yet tart.
 ---

-*The blood orange means just that; can be deep red flesh interior sweet yet tart.*

-###Qualities

-- Sweet but can be tart juicy blood oranges have red interiors of varying intensity.
+1. Sweet but can be tart juicy blood oranges have red interiors of varying intensity.
-- Blood oranges are grown here in southern California.
+2. Blood oranges are grown here in southern California.
-- Blood oranges are good to eat like any other orange, or juice them; also beautiful in fruit salads.
+3. Blood oranges are good to eat like any other orange, or juice them; also beautiful in fruit salads.

 Orders of 8 lbs contain approx. 12 oranges.

-Our online store is now with LocalHarvest for secure shopping

 ![Blood Orange](http://upload.wikimedia.org/wikipedia/commons/5/5d/BloodOrange.jpg)